Martha O'Bryan Center

 - Partners with hiring managers to determine qualities of an ideal candidate via competency matrixes and interview guides.

-- Creates advertising and social media strategies that will attract top talent specific to each unique role.
+- Creates compelling job ads and posts positions that will attract top talent as part of advertising strategies specific to each unique role.

 - Sources and screens candidates from a variety of proven recruiting sources

 - Communicates and collaborates effectively with hiring managers to expedite the interviewing and selection process.